philipmarschner/LudoAI/README.md

 This is an implementation of genetic algoriths for playing the game LUDO in python, based on the ludoPy packages. https://github.com/SimonLBSoerensen/LUDOpy

+My code is found in the ludo_AI folder.
 The population class handles the evolutionary computation, it is used to generate a populations of the agent class, evaluate the population for a set amount of games, compute the fitness (win rate), perform selection, cross-over and mutation, before replacing the current generation and start over with a, hopefully, improved new generation.

 # Examples
 ## Evaluate my best player against random/your player: